-In February 2018, the Karuwhā team will take another journey north to Waitangi.
+In February 2020, the Karuwhā team will take their annual journey to Waitangi.
 Why not consider joining us?

 Karuwhā Trust aims to help people experience the commemorations, and to form their own connection to this place.
 The people involved in Karuwha Trust have been making this journey for many years now.

-The four-day pilgrimage is held over the Waitangi Commemorations, midday Saturday 3rd to Tuesday 6th February, and is an invitation to experience Waitangi first-hand: to visit significant sites, to sit in the whenua, to spend time listening to stories of our past, and to seek a better understanding of our country.
+The four-day event is held over the Waitangi Commemorations, Monday 3rd to Thursday 6th February, and is an invitation to experience Waitangi first-hand: to serve alongside tangata whenua, to visit significant sites, to spend time listening to stories of our past from Kaumatua and historians, and to seek a better understanding of our country.

 Over the four days, we will:

 - Visit Oihi Bay where Ruatara invited Samuel Marsden to preach his famous Christmas Day message in 1814

 - Tour the Paihia church and mission grounds

 - Witness the build-up to Waitangi Day, hear the political conversations, and participate in the commemorations

 - Help the hau kāinga (the people of Te Tii Marae, the hosts) as they host the Waitangi day commemorations, by serving in the kitchen as they feed hundreds of people or help with car parking or cleaning

 The cost of joining the hīkoi is $150 for waged and $85 for unwaged/students.
 Children are welcome and are only $10.
 Registrations cover the cost of organising the programme including equipment hire, venue costs, staff and speaker costs however kai and accommodation are additional.